-Future champion Novices’ Chase
+Future Champion Novices’ Chase

 The Future Novices’ Chase falls in the Grade 2 National Hunt Steeplechase category.
-It a race for horses aged five years and above.
+It is a race for horses aged five years and above.

 This exciting race takes place in April.
 In the past, this event always held the sponsor’s title.
 But later, the title “Future Novices’ Chase” would stick.
-This race takes place the same day as the famed Scottish National Hunt.
+This race takes place on the same day as the famed Scottish National Hunt.